 needs-cherrypick with the relevant milestone for the stable branch, e.g. the milestone

-These pull requests must have been merged into master first, so they will already be closed.
+These pull requests must have been merged into main first, so they will already be closed.

 To cherry-pick, for example, from 1.28.x: